Genital Warts (Human Papillomavirus)

 Talk to your doctor about whether you should treat visible genital warts.
 They usually go away with no treatment, but they may also spread.
 Most people decide to treat them because of the symptoms or because of how the warts look.
 But if you don't have symptoms and are not worried about how the warts look, you can wait and see if the warts go away.

 If you do decide to treat genital warts, talk to your doctor about the best treatment for you.
 There are prescription medicines that you or your doctor can put on the warts.
 Or your doctor can remove them with lasers, surgery, or by freezing them off.

 Even if you treat visible warts or your warts go away without treatment, the HPV infection can stay in your body's cells.
 It is possible to spread genital warts to your partner even if you have no signs of them.

 Can HPV and genital warts be prevented?

-The best way to keep from getting genital warts—or any other STI—is to not have sex.
-If you do have sex, practice safe sex.
+The best way to keep from getting genital warts—or any other STI—is to not have sex or any skin-to-skin genital contact.
+If you do have sex, practice safer sex.

 Frequently Asked Questions

 eMedicineHealth Medical Reference from Healthwise